williamscraigm/williamscraigm.github.com/sketch-the-mountain/README.md

 # Sketch the mountain

 Displays mountains as a hand drawn 3D sketch.
 There are 2 styles available: chalk on blackboard and pencil on canvas.
-Here are the 2 styles applied on a webscene of Mt Hood:
+Here are the 2 styles applied on a webscene of Mount Hood:

 ![screenshot](./images/screenshot.png)